HassanYosuf/Home-Inventory-System/README.md

 # Home-Inventory-System

-In this project, i have build a home inventory manager program.
-This program lets you keep a record of your belongings.
+The Home Inventory Manager helps you keep track of your valuable belongings.
+For every item in your inventory, the program stores a description, location, serial number, purchase information, and even a photo.

 <h2>Swing (GUI) </h2>
 Swing is a GUI widget toolkit for Java.
 It is part of Oracle's Java Foundation Classes (JFC) – an API for providing a graphical user interface (GUI) for Java programs.